-The device was able to withstand significantly more force in the tensile, twisting, and bending test compared to the current method.
-The p-values for the 4D catheter comparing current method and device are 1.14E-11 and 7.95E-10 for tensile and torsional test, respectively.
-For the 3D catheter, the p-values comparing the stabilizer and the current method are 2.03E-13 and 5.57E-09 for tensile and torsional, respectively.
-No force could be properly measured using the wet towels as it underwent bending.
-Also, for the tensile tests, the device was able to withstand over 10 N, which was the maximum the force gauge could measure.
+The device was able to withstand significantly more force in the tensile and twisting test compared to the current method for both the S and XL size top pieces, with p-values less than 0.001.
+For all p-values, see Appendix G. No force could be properly measured using the wet towels as it underwent bending so no comparison was made between the data.
+Also, in some trials, the device was able to withstand over 10 N, which was the maximum the force gauge could measure.
 Using this conservative value of 10 N, however, still yielded statistically significant results.
-Due to this, however, there are no standard error bars on the graphs that are the device undergoing tensile force.
+Due to this, however, there are no standard error bars on some of the graphs that are the device undergoing tensile or twisting force.
+The maximum 10 N tensile force value can be approximately compared to holding a one liter water bottle, while the 10N twisting force is approximately equivalent to twisting off the lid of a jar or cap of a bottle.